tensorflow/compression/README.md

 project website is at [tensorflow.github.io/compression](https://tensorflow.github.io/compression).

-You can use this library to build your own ML models with optimized lossy data compression built in.
+You can use this library to build your own ML models with end-to-end optimized data compression built in.
 It's useful to find storage-efficient representations of your data (features, examples, images, etc.) while only sacrificing a tiny fraction of model performance.
 It can compress any floating point tensor to a much smaller sequence of bits.